Submitting pre visit notifications (PVNs)

 You will have received a contingency pack of the new style paper forms.
 Please keep these forms safe and continue to use the current style forms.

 Please note that these new forms are mandatory for use for all your GOS claims from 1 February 2021.

 With practices now moving to submitting GOS claims online, the current paper GOS forms are only valid for claims up until 31 January 2021.
 New style paper forms, designed for use if online claims are not possible, will be in operation from 1 February 2021.

 When and how can I order the new style paper forms?

-Over the next few weeks, we will be sending you more information about how to use these forms, when to expect your delivery and how to order them on PCSE Online.
+We will be sending you more information about how to use these forms, when to expect your delivery and how to order them on PCSE Online.
 In the meantime, here is an example of what they will look like: